What is Module Testing? Definition, Examples

 - Need to understand the code

-- Module testing (unit testing) is a process of testing the individual subprograms, subroutines, classes, or procedures in a program
+- In Software Engineering, Module testing (unit testing) is a process of testing the individual subprograms, subroutines, classes, or procedures in a program

 - The advantage of Module testing is that the probability of identifying errors or bugs on smaller chunks of program becomes higher